 Look out for hidden dangers & risks.

 Is there a dangerous tree looming over your house?
 Faulty stonework, potential plumbing issues, and HVAC or roof replacement are all things to look out for.
-We ran into an issue with an ancient oak tree, that I hated to see go.
+We ran into an issue with an old oak tree, that I hated to see go.

 A few last items: